 Florida $25,000 $23,500 $1,900 ~12 Years $65,000

 Over a 25–30 year system life, most US homeowners save between $55,000 and $95,000.
-In high-rate states like California, those utility offsets regularly exceed $100,000—truly life-changing money.
+In high-rate states like California, those utility offsets regularly exceed $100,000—substantial long-term savings.
 According to the ConsumerAffairs 2026 Solar Cost Report, these massive long-term returns are the primary reason residential solar demand in the USA continues to hit record highs.

 Federal & State Solar Incentives